instadw/instadwell-blog/_posts/2025-10-20-co-living-vs-pg-which-one-is-better-for-comfort-and-cost.md

 For most students and professionals, the debate comes down to Co-Living vs PG both popular accommodation types that serve different needs.
 While PGs have been around for decades, Co-Living is the modern evolution of shared housing offering comfort, convenience, and community under one roof.

-In today’s rental landscape, platforms recognized as [Top PG & Co-Living Platform in India and Abroad](https://instadwell.com/), are helping students and working professionals make safer and smarter choices.
+In today’s rental landscape, recognized platforms are helping students and working professionals make safer and smarter choices.

 ## **Understanding Co-Living Spaces**
 What Is Co-Living?